 The tenderloin section of the porterhouse cooks faster than the strip section because the filet mignon is leaner.
 This makes evenly cooking an entire porterhouse steak in a pan challenging.
 Additionally, the bone often creates a barrier, preventing the two sections from fully contacting the pan’s surface and affecting the crust formation.
 One might suggest weighing the steak down as a solution, but not everyone has the necessary tools in their kitchen for this task.
 On the grill, it’s a different story.

 Grilling provides the flexibility to adjust the heat, allowing both the strip and tenderloin sections to reach similar internal temperatures.
-This adaptability is a primary reason many, including us, believe the porterhouse shines brightest on the grill.
+This adaptability is a primary reason many, including me, believe the porterhouse shines brightest on the grill.
 Moreover, the grill excels in producing a crust that’s challenging to replicate in a pan.

 Pan Seared Porterhouse Steak

 - 1 porterhouse steak 1.5 to 2 inches thick

 - kosher salt